-Commisioned by the UK’s trade body the Employee Ownership Association, the EO Knowledge Programme is the largest research project ever undertaken by the sector in the UK and will explore the impact of employee ownership via three research projects:
+Commissioned by the UK’s trade body the Employee Ownership Association, the EO Knowledge Programme is the largest research project ever undertaken by the sector in the UK and will explore the impact of employee ownership via three research projects:

 Building data, knowledge and insight

-Alongside our two major research programmes, Ownership at Work continues to work with excellent and committed partners to grow understanding around critical issues, including:
+Alongside our major research projects, Ownership at Work continues to work with excellent and committed partners to grow understanding around critical issues, including:

 - The drivers behind the sector doubling in size since 2020